 COGM is defined as the total costs incurred while creating a finished product, and in order to estimate the value of a company’s end-of-period WIP, the finished COGM is a necessary input.

 COGM can be determined by adding the total manufacturing costs to the beginning WIP inventory, followed by subtracting the ending WIP inventory.

-How to Interpret Work In Progress Inventory
+Inventory Management: How to Interpret WIP Inventory

 Generally, most companies strive to reduce the amount of time that inventory spends at the work in progress (WIP) stage.

-- Quick WIP Stage → The quicker the inventory cycles out (i.e. as part of the cash conversion cycle), the more free cash flow (FCF) there tends to be since the cash is not merely sitting as inventory.
+- Shorter WIP Stage → The quicker the inventory cycles out (i.e. as part of the cash conversion cycle), the more free cash flow (FCF) there tends to be since the cash is not merely sitting as inventory.

 Therefore, it is also essential to make internal comparisons (i.e. track the changes in WIP year-over-year), as well as avoid making comparisons between companies operating in entirely different industries, i.e. stick to the company’s closest competitors and other industry peers to determine the proper target WIP benchmark.

-Work In Progress Calculator – Excel Template
+Work in Progress Calculator (WIP) – Excel Model Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.